FC Ordino

-Futbol Club Ordino is an Andorran football club based in Ordino.
-The club currently plays in Primera Divisió.
+Futbol Club Ordino is an Andorran professional football club based in Ordino.
+Three-time winners of the Segona Divisió, the club currently plays in Primera Divisió.

 History

-Founded in 2010 as a football academy, FC Ordino currently plays the Primera Divisió, after it was admitted by the clubs of the league in 2012.
+Founded in 2010 as a football academy, FC Ordino was admitted by the clubs of the league in 2012 and won their first 11 matches in the Segona Divisió.
 In May 2013, Ordino were promoted to the top division, after winning every game they played in the Segona Divisió.
 Argentine footballer Javier Saviola joined as an assistant coach in September 2016.
-The club has successfully reached two Andorran Cup semifinals during the 2014–15 season, against Lusitans, and the 2016–17 season, against Sant Julià.
+In the 2010s the club reached two Andorran Cup semifinals, the first during the 2014–15 season, against Lusitans, and the second in 2016–17 season, against Sant Julià.
 In the 2016–17 regular season they were relegated to the second tier in the playout with a 3–5 on aggregate against Penya Encarnada d'Andorra.
-At the end of 2017–18 season, the team returns to the first tier after finishing 1st in Segona Divisió.
+At the end of 2017–18 season, the team returned to the first tier after finishing 1st in Segona Divisió.

+Although the club subsequently returned to the second division in 2020, they were promoted back to the top flight after winning the 2020–21 Segona Divisió, confirming their title with a 5–0 win against Jenlai in the last game of the season.
+The club reached the semi-finals of the Copa Constitució for the third time in 2023 but lost on penalties to Inter Club d'Escaldes.
+Xavi Carmona led the team in the first half of the 2024–25 season but Albert Gómez became manager of the club in December 2024.

 FC Ordino has often been thought of as an example of small but ambitious and successful young club.